ashima-mr/ashima-mr/README.md

 - 🍭 <b>Open for Hiring</b>
 - 🌍 Based in Chennai, Qatar and the UK
-- 💡 I’m currently learning probability and statistics in depth.
+- 💡 I’m currently learning quantum machine learning.
 - 🍄 I’m looking to collaborate on any ML project really!
 Always interested in learning smt new 🌱
-- 💬 Talk to me about Machine Learning, Cloud Technology and Biomedical ML Research.
+- 💬 Talk to me about Machine Learning, Quantum Computing and Biomedical ML Research.
 - ⚡ Fun fact: My fav shows at the moment are Tiny Worlds and Earthsounds 🍃

 ### Tools I Use